opentdf/platform/service/policy/adr/0002-pagination-list-rpcs.md

     // ...existing fields omitted
     int32 limit = 3; // default depends on type of policy object
     google.protobuf.Timestamp after = 4; // default: start_of_time
+    int32 total = 5; // indication of total that can be paginated through
+}
+message ListResponse {
+    // ...existing fields omitted
+    int32 total = 5; // indication of total available for pagination
 }
 ```